-So far the matching analysis done against other DNA tests on Ancestry has revealed links not previously known to me and confirmed several very well supported links.
-It has also thrown up trees for persons one would expect a match to that are not supported by the DNA matching and these may end up of being even more important to sort out information on this web site.
+So far the matching analysis done against other DNA tests on Ancestry and My Heritage has revealed links not previously known to me and confirmed several very well supported links.
+It has also thrown up trees for persons one would expect a match to that are not supported by the DNA matching and these may end up of being even more important to sort out relationships on this web site.

 I am reaching out to persons who are identified by these processes and welcome any such requests.
 I have some very helpful replies in some cases and none, so far, in others.